 "Barbershops are places that have been, in some ways, private spaces in a public sphere.
-They are places that Black men have historically seen as refuges to escape white surveillance and find a sense of safety and home," said Mills.
+They are places that Black men have historically seen as refugees to escape white surveillance and find a sense of safety and home," said Mills.
 “It's challenging for health professionals to break into that private space, but it's also essential."

 Kathy Wiedener, a representative from Advancing Cancer Treatment (ACT), a philanthropic initiative that encourages patients to pursue clinical trials as the first-line option in their cancer treatment (ACT was an event co-sponsor) reflected on the challenges that remain.

 "For being such a major city, the number of people who participate in clinical trials [in the Metropolitan Washington D.C.] is really small.
 Without clinical trials, there wouldn't be any progress in cancer treatment," Wiedener explained.

 Funded in part by ACT and the Leukemia & Lymphoma Society, the December 9 workshop included focus groups with barbers, stylists, scientists and opinion leaders, which helped identify best practices for successful engagement and document expected barriers as the HAIR project expands across the Metropolitan Washington D.C region.